 - (i) The English translation of the names are for identification only.
-The official names of these entities are in Chinese. - (ii) This entity was registered as a limited liability company under the laws and regulations in the PRC. - (iii) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
-The registered capital is RMB200,000,000 and the paid-up capital is RMB190,924,000. - (iv) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
-The registered capital and the paid-up capital are HK\$200,000,000.
+The official names of these entities are in Chinese.
+These entities were registered as limited liability companies under the laws and regulations in the PRC. - (ii) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
+The registered capital is RMB200,000,000 and the paid-up capital is RMB190,924,000 as at 31 December 2022. - (iii) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
+The registered capital is RMB20,000,000 and the paid-up capital is RMBNil as at 31 December 2022. - (iv) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
+The registered capital is RMB10,000,000 and the paid-up capital is RMBNil as at 31 December 2022. - (v) This entity was registered as a wholly foreign-owned enterprise under the laws and regulations in the PRC.
+The registered capital and the paid-up capital are HK\$200,000,000 as at 31 December 2022.

-14 INVENTORIES
+15 INVENTORIES